 Elevated Insulin also causes inflammation which worsens acne and scarring.
 Inflammation is also aging and the root cause of degenerative diseases.
 Causes loss of elasticity in tissues.
 In addition, when cells become insulin resistant leaving sugar floating around in the bloodstream, it causes glycation which also reduces elasticity in tissues.

 Note: This is not about avoiding carbs or eating low carb!!
 It's not even about never consuming sugar or having a dessert.
 It's about habitually avoiding High Glycemic Load meals, drinks.
 And about the nutrients and habits that improve the body's ability to manage blood sugar and insulin response.
-Just no that every time you consume more sugar than your cells can take in at that time, damage will occur.
+Just know that every time you consume more sugar than your cells can take in at that time, damage will occur.
 Your body can counter damage.
 Just not at the rate that's become normal in this soda drinking, nutritionally void refined food consuming, chronically stressful, unsleeping, sedentary society we've become.

 Also, many hormones are involved in blood sugar regulation.
 Insulin sends blood sugar down and cortisol sends blood sugar up.
 And cortisol is a major culprit in metabolic syndrome.
 Part of the reason sleep, stress and physical activity are as big a players in the formation of diabetes and acne and related conditions.